JimZAI/DETA-plus/README.md

 </p>

 **Two types of noises that can appear in both the support and query samples of open-world few-shot tasks.**
-- **ID Noises**: indistribution (ID) samples whose object features are obscured due to background clutter, image corruption, and etc.
+- **ID Noise**: indistribution (ID) samples whose object features are obscured due to background clutter, image corruption, and etc.
-- **OOD Noises**: out-ofdistribution (OOD) samples, i.e., samples from unseen classes.
+- **OOD Noise**: out-ofdistribution (OOD) samples, i.e., samples from unseen classes.

 ## Overview
 <p align="center">